mbarker84/css-irl/src/pages/drop-shadow-the-underrated-css-filter.md

 tags: ["css"]
 ---

+**This article was updated on 13 August 2020 to include additional reference material.**

 If you’re familiar with CSS, you probably know all about the `box-shadow` property.
-But did you know there is a CSS filter, `drop-shadow`, that [does a something similar](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow)?
+But did you know there is a CSS filter, `drop-shadow`, that [does something similar](https://developer.mozilla.org/en-US/docs/Web/CSS/filter-function/drop-shadow)?
 Like `box-shadow`, we can pass in values for x-offset, y-offset, blur radius and colour:

 ```css
 .my-element {